Hydraulic valve lifter noise is usually a symptom, that something may be wrong with your engine.

 Checking Oil Levels And Pressure

-Firstly, check the engine dipstick, to see if the oil level is low.
+First, check the engine dipstick, to see if the oil level is low.
 If low, add oil to bring it back up, to the full mark.
 Is the engine still noisy?
 Check your oil pressure.

 The cause might be, a worn or damaged oil pump, a clogged pickup screen or a plugged oil filter.
 Consequently, using too thick a viscosity of engine oil, during cold weather.
 Will also slow down, the flow of oil to the upper valve train, causing noise and wear.
 Usually, this noise is less, as the engine heats up.

-Possible Fixes For The Hydraulic Valve Lifter Noise
+Possible Fixes For, The Hydraulic Valve Lifter Noise

 So, if your engine has a faulty hydraulic valve lifter, replace it as soon as possible.
-Also, to avoid further damage to your engine.
+And, avoid further damage to your engine.
 Because, in most cases, a faulty hydraulic lifter, will simply need to be replaced.
 Consequently, you might be able to get away with, replacing a single bad lifter.

 But, that depends on the make and model of your vehicle.
 However, many mechanics suggest that when replacing one lifter, you should go ahead and replace them all.
 In other words, if you find a bad one, the others are not far behind.